1 . What bullying is

 - sexual orientation

-Bullying that's not classed as harassment could still lead to other legal issues.
-For example, severe bullying might contribute towards constructive dismissal.
+Bullying that's not classed as discrimination could still lead to other legal issues.
+For example, if severe bullying makes an employee resign, this could contribute towards constructive dismissal.

 Employer responsibilities

-Employers and employees have a mutual duty to treat each other honestly and with respect.
+Employers and workers have a mutual duty to treat each other honestly and with respect.

 - have trust and confidence in their employer